egr-314-team-304/egr-314-team-304/index.md

 - [Lessons Learned](#Lessons-Learned)
 - [Appendix](#Appendix)

+---

 ## Introduction
 Our team was tasked with creating a device that uses multiple serial communication sensors and an actuator to respond to it's environment and complete a task.
 The device should also feature wifi connectivity to broadcast data through an MQTT protocal.
 After some brainstorming and organization, our team decided on a smart hat that could turn the brim of the hat to always face the sun in any orientation and could  broadcast information on the temperature and weather to the user.

+---

+## Introduction
+The purposes of this report are to showcase the finalized ideas, iterations, and implementations of our group project to create an embedded system that could rotate a hat when sensing light from a certain direction.
+The hat would also utilize fans to help cool the user wearing it when specific temperature and/or humidity thresholds were reached.
+While working on the project the scope required for all of this needed to be brought down.
+Eventually the idea of light from multiple directions became too complicated and required too many individual sensors.
+This was reduced down to one and would move the hat to one of two locations based on how much light it detected.
+The fans were also removed during the process due to cost limitations.
+Ultimately, there were various issues that happened which prevented a fully-functioning prototype, but the lessons learned from it  all made for good experience for the future.

+When going through this report please feel free to click the hyperlinks embedded into some of the headlines for more detailed information.
+The following are shortened for ease of use.

+---

 ## Mission Statement
 When starting this project, our team came up with a simple and concise mission statement.